datMaffin/homebridge-tesla-powerwall/README.md

     field is true, it will not have any effect.
     The switch is always going to update its state based on the received state.
   - *Powermeter* i.e. `solar`, `grid`, `battery`, `home`
-    + `*.homekitVisual`: Adds a fan service; sets the speed to the current power times 100; 100% is equal to 10000W.
+    + `*.homekitVisual`: Adds a fan service displaying the current power in watts.
     + `*.evePowerMeter`: Adds an Eve powermeter service.
     + `*.evehistory`: Adds the total consumption to an Eve powermeter service.
       Only works when `evePowerMeter` is also set to true.